Atewa Range Forest Reserve: Rivers

 The Atewa range is the source of three important rivers: the Ayensu and Densu Rivers which flow south into the Atlantic, and the Birim which makes a long detour north and southwest around the Atewa range before joining the Pra River.
-The Birim, which flows through all the three of the traditional Akyem areas of Ghana, is an important but declining source of diamonds.
+The Birim, which flows through all three of the traditional Akyem areas of Ghana, is an important but declining source of diamonds.